skrapkam/samchang/src/projects/ladder/reroute/index.md

 ### Understanding the model

-One of the most formative lessons I’ve learned at Ladder, specifically in working in the life insurance space, is how data and design interplay together.
+One of the most formative lessons I've learned at Ladder, specifically in working in the life insurance space, is how data and design interplay together.
 Despite the apparent simplicity of the end designs, the decision-making process behind them is complex due to our interpretation of the data.

 ![I frequently parsed through SQL queries during this stage of the project](images/reroute_03.png "")